nbogie/p5-v2-ts-global-mode-starter/readme.md

 npm run dev
 ```

-## Type-checking
+## Type-checking on the command-line

 ```bash
 npm run type-check
 ```

-or if using vscode, in the editor use:
+This will type-check all TypeScript files under `src/` .
+This can be configured with the include property in `tsconfig.json`.

+Any errors will be reported to the standard output (likely your terminal).

+## Type-checking in VSCode

+If you are using VSCode, any open TypeScript files will be type-checked and any issues will:

+- be highlit with red squiggles, by default
+- added to the "problems" window - which you can view with `View: Problems`

+You can also type-check ALL project typescript files whether they are open or closed, using the keyboard shortcut:

 - `cmd-shift-b` (mac) or
 - `ctrl-shift-b` (windows)

-This will run the type-check across ALL project ts files and to populate vscode's problems window with any results.
-This is configured in `.vscode/tasks.json`.
+Again this will populate VSCode's problems window with any results.
+This behaviour is configured in `.VSCode/tasks.json` and behind the scenes it makes use of the `type-check` script declared in our `package.json`.

 ## Building